dennislwm/examprep-mlac01/udemy/section05.md

 ## 134. Neural Topic Model in SageMaker

 - Use cases
-  - Classify or summarize documents based on topics
+  - Classify or summarize corpus of documents based on topics
   - Unsupervised means no labels required on data points
     - Group similar tokens
         □ For example, group tokens include bike, car, speed, train etc